modcrypto/brofist/doc/guide-masternode.md

 ```
 Copy the resulting wallet address

-2. Goto your main wallet and send the PEW coin to new wallet address in step 1.
+2. Goto your main wallet and send the PEW coin to new wallet address in step 1.3

 Please see the above table for the requirement PEW for each masternode level.

 You needs to wait 20-30 minutes for transaction confirmation (At least 15 confirms).

 You can buy PEW at : https://ubit.pw/markets/brofistbtc

-3. Back to your VPS wallet.
+3. Back to your VPS console.
 - Check for valid masternode output collateral.
 ```
   brofist-cli masternode outputs